OskarBrzeski/bad-apple-pdf/README.md

 It will also continuously save and overwrite an image file.
 Do not do anything with them.

-Once the script has finished, you will see a `Bad Apple.pdf` inside the directory.
+Once the script has finished, you will see `Bad Apple.pdf` inside the directory.